Cheescake15/SOC-Analyst-Handbook/docs/en/01-introduction.md

 Blue team activities may include:

-- monitoring security events;
+- monitoring security events
-- analysing logs;
+- analysing logs
-- investigating alerts;
+- investigating alerts
-- responding to incidents;
+- responding to incidents
-- protecting endpoints and networks;
+- protecting endpoints and networks
-- supporting vulnerability management;
+- supporting vulnerability management
-- using cyber threat intelligence;
+- using cyber threat intelligence
-- developing detections;
+- developing detections
-- conducting threat hunting;
+- conducting threat hunting
-- validating security controls;
+- validating security controls
-- preparing reports and documentation.
+- preparing reports and documentation

 The blue team is not necessarily identical to the SOC.
 The SOC is usually a central part of blue team operations, but the broader defensive function may also include:

-- security engineers;
+- security engineers
-- incident responders;
+- incident responders
-- malware analysts;
+- malware analysts
-- digital forensics specialists;
+- digital forensics specialists
-- cyber threat intelligence analysts;
+- cyber threat intelligence analysts
-- cloud security specialists;
+- cloud security specialists
-- vulnerability management specialists.
+- vulnerability management specialists

 ### Blue Team and Red Team